 Automatically enroll devices in DMA

-You must enroll Apple devices in Device Management for Apple (DMA) before you can send Configuration Profiles and commands to the devices directly from N-sight RMM.
+You must enroll Apple devices in Device Management for Apple (DMA) before you can install configuration profiles and send commands to them.

-Devices can be automatically enrolled in Device Management for Apple if your customer has an Apple Business Manager (ABM) account, and the devices are new purchases or existing devices that are wiped.
+You can automatically enroll devices in Device Management for Apple if your customer has an Apple Business Manager (ABM) account, and the devices are new purchases or if they are existing devices that are wiped.
 You can also manually enroll devices with end user approval.

 Before you enroll devices in Device Management for Apple, ensure the Requirements for DMA are completed.

-Apple School Manager functions the same as Apple Business Manager when interacting with N-sight RMM.
+Apple School Manager functions the same as Apple Business Manager when interacting with Device Management for Apple.
 You can use the tasks in this section for Apple School Manager.

 To automatically enroll customer macOS devices or iOS devices in Device Management for Apple:

-3. Add an ABM token in N-sight RMM Device Management for Apple for the customer
+3. Add an ABM token in Device Management for Apple for the customer.

 You cannot move devices between Sites if an Apple Business Manager account is present.